Andrew-Klaas/Hashicorp-k8s-demos/README.md

 gcloud container clusters get-credentials your-cluster-name --zone us-central1-c --project your-project
 ```

 4. Deploy Consul/Vault/Mariadb/Python-transit-app.
 This takes a minute or two as there are a bunch of sleeps setup in the script.
+This script is running on your laptop and connecting out to the Kubernetes cluster!
+That is why we need the software requirements from above.
 ```bash
 cd demo
 ./full_stack_deploy.sh